20lives/dmote/doc/options.md

 #### Parameter `include`

 If `true`, add a rear housing.
-Please arrange case walls so as not to interfere, by removing them along the far side of the last row.
+Please arrange case walls so as not to interfere, by removing them along the far side of the last row of key mounts in the finger cluster.

 #### Parameter `distance`